skalenetwork/libBLS/README.md

 libBLS for the most part corresponds to [BLS signature standard](https://tools.ietf.org/html/draft-boneh-bls-signature-00).
 This work is still in progress and is going to be improved in the next couple of months.

-Encryption process is running running as follows:
+Encryption process is running as follows:

 1. Key generation
 2. Encryption